fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-how-to-install-a-node-easily-with-the-assisted-installer.md

 🥳 If you made it this far, congratulations and thank you for the support!

+## Firewall tampering

+Docker tampers with the firewall rules to some extent and that may cause some headaches if you are not aware of this.

+By default, Docker will manipulate the `iptables`, so if you are using `ufw`, you might find that docker overrules it, that is Docker overrides UFW rules.

+The `ufw` cli will fail to represent the actual state of `iptables`.

+Check our [reference](../../reference/Docker/disable-docker-iptables-tampering) or find more about this subject in the official [Docker iptables](https://docs.docker.com/network/iptables/).

 ## How to help improve the onboarding experience?

 We try our best to provide the best onboarding experience, but custom scripts to fit a whole range of computers or servers is a big chore and we expect some issues on the journey to make it better.
 Your feedback is of extreme importance to illustrate our end goal!